 Seasonal Affective Disorder Is A Type Of Depression Related To Seasonal Patterns

 Seasonal affective disorder is a type of depression characterized by its recurrent seasonal pattern.
-Symptoms can last 4-5 months per year and are share symptoms associated with major depression such as feeling down most of the time, losing interest in activities, and feeling hopeless or worthless.
+Symptoms can persist for many months annually and share symptoms associated with major depression such as feeling down most of the time, losing interest in activities, and feeling hopeless or worthless.

 Many people go through short periods of time where they feel sad or not like their usual selves.
 Sometimes, these mood changes begin and end when the seasons change.
 People may start to feel “down” when the days get shorter in the fall and winter (also called “winter blues”) and begin to feel better in the spring, with longer daylight hours.

 While anyone can get seasonal affective disorder, and millions of American adults suffer from SAD, there are factors that increase a person’s risk of developing seasonal depression.
 Additionally, while SAD is most commonly felt in the colder months, it can also affect people in spring and early summer.

 - Women are at higher risk of developing seasonal affective disorder

 - Younger people are at higher risk of developing seasonal affective disorder